Field Laboratory Safety Protocol

 a.
 Stings from venomous insects, such as bees, wasps, hornets, and yellow jackets.
 Medication for immediate relief from stings may be carried in the first aid kit, but students who know they react severely to such stings should be advised to carry any special medication they might need.

 b.
 Bites from venomous snakes.
 Although far less likely to occur than insect stings, snake bites are a risk.
-Care should be taken to note and avoid poisonous snakes in the field.
+Care should be taken to note and avoid venomous snakes in the field.
 Leaders should instruct students on field recognition of common snakes.
 In case someone is bitten, the best plan is to return to the vehicle and seek medical attention immediately.
 Even if medical assistance is many hours away, such field treatments as tourniquets and cutting should NOT be applied by amateurs.
 Suction may be of some use, but other "common knowledge" treatments often do more harm than good.
-Healthy adults almost always survive bites from the poisonous snakes found in our region.
+Healthy adults almost always survive bites from the venomous snakes found in our region.

 c.
 Poisonous plants.
 Students should be shown how to identify common poisonous plants and should be instructed to avoid them.
 This precaution includes plants that can cause contact dermatitis (poison ivy, poison oak, poison sumac) and plants that might be poisonous upon ingestion (some mushrooms and berries).
 In general, students should be instructed not to eat plants or fruits collected in the field.